Citifyd/react-simple-time-input/README.md

 # react-simple-time-input

-A simple time input that accepts time in flexible formats.
-It has support for 12 and 24 hours formats.
+A simple time input that accepts times in flexible format.
+It has support for both 12- and 24-hour format.

 [**View live demo**](https://citifyd.github.io/react-simple-time-input/)